eric-haney/even-steven/README.md

 the deck result in equal chances for Even Steven and Odd Todd?

 Turns out no!
 Odd Todd has the advantage.
-The reason is that the players start their turns by drawing 2 cards, and the deck is not infinitely large.
+The reason is that the players start their turns by drawing 2 cards.
+The first card has an equal chance of being even or odd, and the second card has a slightly higher chance of being opposite.